 Cardiovascular disease (CVD) is an abnormal function of the heart or blood vessels.
 It can cause an increase in risk for heart attack, heart failure, sudden death, stroke and cardiac rhythm problems.
 The major risk factors associated with heart disease are smoking, inactivity, poor diet, and being overweight.

 The Cardiovascular System

-The main components of the cardiovascular system are the heart, arteries, capillaries and veins.
+The main components of the cardiovascular system, also called the circulatory system, are the heart, arteries, capillaries and veins.
 The function of the heart is to pump blood through the arteries to the organs of the body.
 The arteries branch out into a network of capillaries that carry blood with nutrients to the cells and remove their waste products.
 The capillaries merge to form the veins that circulate the blood back to the heart.

 The pulmonary artery carries blood from the heart to the lungs.
 The function of the lungs is to exchange gases.
 The carbon dioxide produced from carbohydrate and fat metabolism is carried in the bloodstream to the lungs where it is released to the atmosphere, and oxygen from the air is absorbed and stored in the hemoglobin of the red blood cells.